 I wish I’d watched the original series before I visited as they also offer a ‘Prisoner’ free walking tour, which points out various filming locations around the village and information about the show.
 A small gift shop located IN Number 6’s house is dedicated to all things ‘The Prisoner’ and you’ll find a cafe named after No. 6 as well.
 Portmeirion also hosts the annual Prisoner convention!

 If The Prisoner isn’t your thing, you can join a complimentary regular 20 minute guided walking tour too.

 Portmeirion is on the Dwyryd Estuary and the beach looks awesome but apparently the tides are really dangerous.
 The water doesn’t come in like a straight line, it fills in different areas of the estuary faster than others so could potentially create sand bars, cutting people off from the land.
 The high tide time is displayed at the entrance and again on everyone’s day pass tickets.

 I also read that in areas the sand is a little like quicksand too!
 I could well believe this, as I did the Maldon Mud Race in a river estuary in Essex and the mud really does suck you right in (I had to be pulled out with a waterski tow rope)!

 There are a couple of ways to get ‘free’ entrance into Portmeirion.
-If you stay at any of the Portmeirion accommodations, book a treatment at the Mermaid Spa (I didn’t go, but I wish I had because the menu is very reasonably priced and I love a massage!) or if you pre book lunch/afternoon tea at one of the hotels, village entry is included.
+If you stay at any of the Portmeirion accommodations, book a treatment at the Mermaid Spa (I didn’t go, but I wish I had.
+The menu is very reasonably priced and I love a massage.
+Another rainy day option!) or if you pre book lunch/afternoon tea at one of the hotels, village entry is included.